Frequently Asked Questions...

 No, there is no need.
 They will remain in stable optimum condition stored in a dry place with no extremes of temperature.
 Please use them with clean, dry hands so you do not introduce any 'nasties' into the jar.
 It's also good practice not to leave a jar unopened in a damp bathroom where water or condensation might contaminate.

-- Will Lucy's Soap Kitchen Sensitive Skincare products cure my eczema naturally?
+- Will Lucy's Soap Kitchen Sensitive Skincare products cure my eczema (or my child's eczema) naturally?